sanine-a/iowa-rover/kiosk/code/irkiosk-i2c-reset/README.md

 The simplest way to load this sketch onto and ATTiny85 is to use another Arduino as programmer.
 To do so, burn the `Examples > 11.ArduinoISP > ArduinoISP` sketch onto your Arduino.
-Then connect your Arduino's 5V, GND, MISO, MOSI, and SCK pins to the matching pins on the ATTiny85.
+Then connect your Arduino's 5V, GND, MISO, MOSI, and SCK pins to the matching pins on the ATTiny85, and connect pin 10 to the RESET on the ATTiny85.
+On an Arduino Uno (like the Metro Mini) MISO is pin 11, MOSI is pin 12, and SCK is pin 13.

 ![ATTiny85 pinout.
 Connect 5V to pin 8, GND to 4, MISO to 6, MOSI to 5, and SCK to 7.](attiny85-pinout.png)